-PDS sampling events were conducted at the San Marcos Springs complex in February, April, June, August, October, and December 2017.
-TPH was detected at various sample locations.
-However, tetrachloroethene was consistently detected at all but one location.
+PDS sampling events were conducted at the San Marcos Springs complex in February, April, June, August, October, and December 2018.
+Generally speaking, various VOCs and TPH were detected at various sample locations, but only tetrachloroethene was relatively consistently detected.
+No Surface Water Benchmarks for aquatic life or Contact Recreation Water PCLs were exceeded.